 Do you or your spouse have children from another relationship?
 Has your spouse been previously married?
 If so, it’s important to determine how existing obligations — like payments for child or spousal support, for example — will impact your budget.
 Additionally, it may also affect where you decide to buy a home, determine beneficiaries in a will, and inform the level and type of insurance you select.

 We can help you plan for your future

 When you get married, your lives change.
 So does your financial situation.
-An Ameriprise financial advisor can help you start your finances off on the right foot with an eye toward your future dreams together.
+Careful planning and communication with your spouse can help you achieve long-term financial success.
+Talk with an Ameriprise financial advisor to help you start your marriage on the right financial foot, together.

 Or, request an appointment online to speak with an advisor.